 Didactic phase remediation may occur within a given course or may utilize breaks or other opportunities where more time would be available.
 This may take the form of mandatory online assignments to be done over a break, returning from break a few days early to complete one or more tasks, or a delay in starting rotations.
-A student may incur an grade of Incomplete (I) until remediation is successful.
+A student may incur a grade of Incomplete (I) for no more than one semester until remediation is successful.